sdfkr22/vue-book-finder/README.md

 2. After success login, users can search any book title, author or etc.
 3. Related books will be listed.
 4. Users can click anyone to be able to see detailed information.
+5. Users can use add favorites/will read/alread read icons to save their books to profiles.
+6. Usesr can list their books in My profile section.

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).